Aliases for FADS2 Gene

 GeneCards Summary for FADS2 Gene

 FADS2 (Fatty Acid Desaturase 2) is a Protein Coding gene.
-Diseases associated with FADS2 include vitelliform macular dystrophy and paranoid schizophrenia.
+Diseases associated with FADS2 include paranoid schizophrenia and vitelliform macular dystrophy.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include iron ion binding and stearoyl-CoA 9-desaturase activity.
 An important paralog of this gene is FADS1.

 UniProtKB/Swiss-Prot for FADS2 Gene